Scott Gustafson

-Scott Gustafson is an American illustrator based in Chicago, Illinois, United States.
+Scott Gustafson (December 7, 1956) is an American illustrator based in Chicago, Illinois, United States.
 His career has spanned over twenty-five years, and during it, he has worked as a freelance cartoonist and contributed illustrations to various magazines and children's books.
 During the later years of his career, he wanted to write a story lengthier than a thirty-two page children's book.
 In August 2011, his only novel Eddie: The Lost Youth of Edgar Allan Poe was published.

 His art style is inspired by the Golden Age of American Illustration.
 Due to this, his work has a fairytale-like appearance and many of his illustrations feature fantastical and Biblical characters and settings.

 Personal life

 Gustafson was born and raised in Marengo, Illinois.
 He enjoyed drawing as a child and his dream was to become an artist.
-During high school, the works of Walt Disney and the Warner Brothers inspired him to pursue a career in animation.
+By the eighth grade, he knew he wanted to be an animator, and recalls in an interview with Step-By-Step Graphics, that "it was a scene from Pinocchio that helped him make up his mind".
+He says it was the scene where "Honest John convinces Pinocchio to run away and join the acting company", and sings the song, it's an actor's life for me.
+He says he sat through the film twice, thinking "I want to do animation like that".
+It was also during this period, he acquired two books on Norman Rockwell, which further piqued his interest in illustration.
+During high school, he would read articles about N. C. Wyeth and Maxfield Parrish in American Heritage magazine, and he remarks that "these articles were an introduction to a whole new world for me, and I'd create pictures trying to copy their styles".
+He was also inspired by the works of Walt Disney and Warner Brothers, which led him to pursue a career in animation.

 He attended college at the Chicago Academy of Fine Arts.
 While he was there, he focused on animation classes and only took one illustration class.
 The school experienced internal troubles and had to close down.
 This caused Gustafson to transfer to Columbia College Chicago.
 He continued his pursuit of animation but started to consider a career in children's books when he took a children's book illustration class.